 However, you can quickly solve this data democratization challenge by leveraging a robust business intelligence solution driven by conversational analytics.
 These platforms let you indulge in conversational queries for your data directly, irrespective of the location or format, and gain insights instantly.

-This makes it possible for your staff to reduce the time required to hone their Data Literacy skills, from arranging the cumbersome BI dashboards to figuring out the appropriate terms for data communication.
+This makes it possible for your staff to reduce the time required to improve their Data Literacy skills, from arranging the cumbersome BI dashboards to figuring out the appropriate terms for data communication.

 5. Encourage and Incentivize Data Usage

 While improving your Data Literacy skills in online courses and remote classes is a great start, these may offer limited effectiveness if you cannot apply those lessons in real-life scenarios.

 A viable way to ensure and continue to foster the Data Literacy culture is by incentivizing data use throughout your team’s routine work.

 For instance, every project or group discussion must involve data-driven insights where people present them as visualizations with the help of BI solutions.